Oscillating multi-tool

-A multitool or oscillating tool is a power tool that oscillates (rather than rotating or reciprocating), powered by battery or mains.
+An oscillating multi-tool or oscillating saw is a multitool and power tool that oscillates (rather than rotating or reciprocating), powered by battery or mains.
 The name "multi-tool" is a reference to the many functions that this tool can perform with the range of attachments available.
 "Master Tool" is also a trade name used in North America, short for the original tool by Fein called the Multi-Master.
 Attachments are available for sawing, sanding, rasping, grinding, scraping, cutting, and polishing.

 History

 This type of oscillating tool was originally developed by the German manufacturer Fein in 1967 with a design intended to remove plaster casts easily without cutting the patient.

 This saw was patented as a circular saw with an angular oscillating saw blade.
 It was used primarily in orthopaedics for cutting plaster casts.
 The crescent pattern of the oscillating rotation cut through the hard cast without damaging the patient’s skin.
 The plaster cast saw was equipped with a more powerful gearbox to upgrade it to a chassis saw.
-The plaster cast saw formed the basis of FEIN's range of sophisticated oscillating power tools.
+The plaster cast saw formed the basis of FEIN's range of oscillating power tools.